 What’s the best memento for a visitor to bring back home from your area?

 My friends always stock up on the tomato vine candle from Daylesford, our local farm shop.

 You can follow Amanda’s farm adventures and world travels on Instagram @amandacbrooks.

-You can meet Amanda Brooks for a special reception and shopping at her boutique, Cutter Brooks, on an Insider Journey to England that explores London and the Cotswolds, hosted in partnership with Architectural Digest (dates to be announced).
+You can meet Amanda Brooks on an Insider Journey to England that explores London and the Cotswolds, hosted by Serena Crawford.
 Click here to learn more and reserve your spot today.